 Each year, consumers discard enough mattresses in the Netherlands to fill the entire Amsterdam Football Arena all the way to the roof.
 That’s more than one million used mattresses, making it the current largest waste stream within household waste.
 The vast majority of these discarded mattresses are incinerated.
 In 2016, the Utrecht Sustainability Institute and the Amsterdam Economic Board organised a Circular Economy Lab to discuss how to make the mattress industry more circular.

 Throughout the Week of the Circular Economy, we are shining a spotlight on inspiring sustainable initiatives in the Netherlands.
 Joining forces with startups, social entrepreneurs, creative professionals, leading companies, and forward thinking governments, to showcase what a circular economy can look like.
 Meet the pioneers, learn from them and get inspired!
-Today we sharing this interview by the Amsterdam Economic Board, who interviewed Jan Nieuwenhuis, chairperson of Ketenoverleg circulaire matrassen, as well as Jacqueline Cramer from the Circular Economy Amsterdam Economic Board.
+Today we are sharing this interview by the Amsterdam Economic Board, who interviewed Jan Nieuwenhuis, chairperson of Ketenoverleg circulaire matrassen, as well as Jacqueline Cramer from the Circular Economy Amsterdam Economic Board.

 How did you first become involved with the circular mattress project?